 They’re also a great tool for practicing different math concepts.

-So, grab a pack and let’s explore comparing numbers using greater than and less than today.
+So, grab a pack and let’s explore comparing numbers using these fun greater than less than games.

 If you don’t already have a deck of playing cards at home, pick up a deck to have on hand for fun math games.

-For these activities, you’ll want to pull out all the kings, queens, jacks, and jokers leaving all the number cards.
+For the following activities, you’ll want to pull out all the kings, queens, jacks, and jokers leaving all the number cards.
 Give the deck a shuffle or two to mix it up.

 Now, it’s time to have some fun and learn too.
 Here are some ways you can use the cards to practice greater than and less than.

-Greater Than and Less Than Games for One Person
+Greater Than Less Than Games for One Person

 Divide the deck of cards in half.
 Turn over the top card of each pile.
 Decide which number is greater than the other number.
 Make a pile of the larger numbered cards.
 Keep turning over cards until you reach the end of the piles.